This is the privacy notice for the Iris Worldwide group of companies.

 - Provide you with information related to our Services and our events and activities that you request from us or which we feel may interest you, providing you have consented to be contacted for such purposes

 - Seek your thoughts on the services we provide

 - To process and consider your job application, where we use our legitimate interests to process your personal data for assessing your job application and to keep you updated throughout the application process

 Marketing information from us

-We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
-This is how we decide which services and offers may be relevant for you (we call this marketing).
+We may use your Identity Data, Contact Data, Technical Data, Usage Data and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+This is how we decide which Services and offers may be relevant for you (we call this marketing).

 We will get your express opt-in consent before we share your personal data with any company outside the Iris Worldwide group of companies for marketing purposes.